haknkayaa/JSONVisualizerForVSCode/README.md

    - Scroll to zoom
    - Click and drag background to pan
    - Use control buttons for quick actions
+   - Fix JSON syntax errors directly in the editor and the view will refresh automatically

 ![Basic Usage]